U.S., Mexico probing Citigroup for anti-money laundering

 Citigroup is the third-largest U.S. bank by assets.
 The company views its international business as a competitive advantage over other big banks in the United States.

-(Reporting by David Henry and Jonathan Stempel in New York, Christine Murray in Mexico City and Aruna Viswanatha in Washington; Editing by Lisa Von Ahn and Sofina Mirza-Reid)
+(Reporting by David Henry and Jonathan Stempel in New York and Christine Murray in Mexico City; Editing by Lisa Von Ahn and Sofina Mirza-Reid)